 Formed as an eco-response to the EU WEEE directives (2007), affecting disposal methods and practices relating to electrical and electronic "End of Life" disposal and waste.

-However, "Recycling for Charities’" vision goes further than just handling I.T waste.
-Our aim is People & Environmental focused, and the quest to seek better & safer processes to benefit Recycling, Up-cycling and Re-use practices in the Western World, and developing countries.
+"Recycling for Charities’" vision goes further than handling I.T waste.
+The aim of People & Environmental focusing, and the quest to seek better & safer processes for effective Recycling, Up-cycling and Re-use practice in the Western World, and developing countries.